apache/flagon-distill/README.rst

 Apache Flagon Distill
 =======================

-NOTE: This project is under development--more soon
+This project is under transition to the Apache Software Foundation.

+Please see our `readthedocs.org pages <https://incubator-flagon-distill.readthedocs.io/en/distill_toolkit_refactor/>`_ for documentation.

 A contribution guide has been provided `here <http://flagon.incubator.apache.org/docs/contributing/>`_.